thumbnail image

 • TKPOA Harvesting Program

 Harvesting is the primary control method available to the Tahoe Keys today.
-In 1984, roughly 100 cubic yards were removed from the lagoons and nearly 10,000 cubic yards were removed in 2020..Water Quality operations cost around $600,000 a year but the TKPOA is clearly losing ground with these mechanical harvesting methods alone.
+In 1984, roughly 100 cubic yards were removed from the lagoons.
+Currently, we are removing 100x more volume as 10,000 cubic yards were harvested in 2020..The cost of Harvesting Operations is around $800,000.
+As the need for harvesting continues to grow, TKPOA is clearly losing ground with these mechanical harvesting methods alone.

 Harvesting